vudh1/Search_Engine_Website/README.md

 (venv) $ export FLASK_RUN_PORT=8000
 (venv) $ python3 -m flask run
 ```
-- Using web browser to access *http://localhost:8000/*  (if you set different host name, port number, use the link shown on console output)
+- Using web browser to access http://localhost:8000/  (if you set different host name, port number, use the link shown on console output)

-- To exit the virtual environment, use this line:
+- To exit the virtual environment:

 ```python
 (venv) $ deactivate